 8 December 2016

 A one-off meningococcal W vaccination program for people living in Kalgoorlie, Boulder, Coolgardie and Kambalda, will begin on Monday 12 December 2016 to Saturday 1 April 2017.

-The program, which follows a recent community outbreak, will target children aged four years and under, and 15-19 year-olds – the groups most at risk of meningococcal disease.
+The program, which follows a recent community outbreak, will target children aged four years and under, and 15-to-19 year olds – the groups most at risk of meningococcal disease.

 In the past two months, five meningococcal W cases have occurred in the Kalgoorlie area.
 All five cases were genetically similar and there is local transmission of a particular type of meningococcal W in the Kalgoorlie area.

-The 0-4 and 15-19 year-old age groups are being targeted as young children, especially Aboriginal children, and older teenagers as most at risk of developing meningococcal disease.
+The 0-to-4 and 15-19-year-old age groups are being targeted as young children, especially Aboriginal children, and older teenagers as most at risk of developing meningococcal disease.